 The Eisai Group has set medium- to long-term greenhouse gas emission reduction targets shown below (SBT 2°C target) based on scientific grounds to help mitigate climate change and is working to reduce CO2 emissions derived from its business activities.

-The amount of Scope 3 emissions based on Category 1, purchased products and services, increased by 6.5% compared with fiscal 2019 against a background of growth in sales of new products and introduced products.
-The emission intensity, with sales as the denominator, increased by 14.7% compared with 2019 due to additional factors such as a decrease in sales milestone payments from Merck & Co., Inc., (Kenilworth, N.J., U.S.A.).
-We will continue working toward reductions by increasing the ratio of in-house products and promoting the effective use of raw materials.
+The amount of Scope 3 emissions based on Category 1, purchased products and services, increased by 7.4% compared with fiscal 2020 against a background of growth in sales of new products and in-licensed products.
+On the other hand, the graph on the right below shows the change in CO2 emissions in Scope 3 (Category 1) per net sales.
+This is an 8.3% decrease from fiscal 2020.
+We will continue working to reduce emissions by increasing the percentage of products that are in-house created products and encouraging the efficient use of raw materials.